oliver-veal/robotics-coursework/docs/source/coursework2.rst

 By extension of this logic, what if only the corners were plotted?
 To test this, a corner detection algorithm was written to identify and place points only at vertices.
 The resulting graph takes a fraction of the time to compute given the far fewer points, and is guaranteed to give the best chance of finding the best route.
 This turns the PRM method into an optimal method, and shows the path we initially used in the manual waypoints section.

-Dijakstra’s algorithm can then be used to find the shortest path (discussed later).
+Dijkstra’s algorithm can then be used to find the shortest path (discussed later).

 .. image:: img/corners.png
    :width: 500
    :alt: methods_comp_annot

+*Figure 36: Corner Detection*

 -------------------------------------------------
 Task F i: Dijkstra's Algorithm, Creating the Path